Starting with the Land: An Indigenous-Led Approach to Housing and Community Development in Vancouver’s Downtown Eastside

 A design charette is a collaborative planning session where experts come together to generate ideas and shape the direction of a project.
 It brings community members, designers and decision-makers into the same room to listen, sketch, discuss and co-create in a focused and hands-on environment.

 This Indigenous-led workshop series and design charette is one of the ways CCF is actioning and deepening our ongoing work towards truth, justice and reconciliation.
-CCF is committed to finding ways to do our work that does not reinforce the harms of colonialism that continue to impact the lives of people in our inner city community.
+CCF is committed to finding ways to do our work that do not reinforce the harms of colonialism that continue to impact the lives of people in our inner city community.
 Because history does matter, we understand that we need to learn the full history of our country and our community and then use that knowledge to interrogate our own practices.

 Using the knowledge shared at each workshop, Central City Foundations team will create, envision and design a building and surrounding spaces that include the history of these lands, the realities of the needs today and with a vision for the future rooted in community, connection and belonging.